iAMianIANiAM/PrismaTechGauntletv3/working/UserScratchpad.md

 Take no action yet.
 Analysis only.
 Thoroughly examine the code and the issues i've outlined above.
 Develop a comprehensive plan to address all of them, in the order that makes the most sense - if we should thoroughly finish the longNull - longShield switch first, then recommend as such, or if another course makes sense, say so.
 Give a detailed and thorough report on these issues, and an outline of a plan to address them.
 Focus primarily on identifying root causes - we can focus on robust fixes and implementations later.
 Analyze and report.

+Gemini Implementation Report

+- Standard position detection still works excellently.
+Colors are correct (updated) and transitions look amazing.

+- No QuickCast detections seem to work, nor spell effects display.
+QuickCast is completely nonfunctional, including having lost the previous functionality of the CalmOffer trigger.

+- FreeCast trigger in and out works, but FreeCast mode is now broken - the 2-second back-and-forth record/display cycle doesn't work anymore.